ptierno/puppet-dashboard-mdhandler/README.md

 `service pe-httpd restart`

 Edit app/controllers/documentation_controller.rb and change the `modules_dir` variable to point to whereever your puppet modules are located.
 Edit app/views/documentation/index.erb and add a Logo or some text to the header div.
+Keep in mind that the header div is only 75px in height.
 Add whatever links you would like to the navigation div.

 Icons
 -----